TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock-examples.rst

 ``method()``?
 Specifically, we want to test that the code section ``# more code`` uses the response object in the correct way.

-As this chain of calls is made from an instance attribute we can monkey patch the ``backend`` attribute on a ``Something`` instance.
-In this particular case we are only interested in the return value from the final call to ``start_call`` so we don't have much configuration to do.
+As this chain of calls is made kutoka an instance attribute we can monkey patch the ``backend`` attribute on a ``Something`` instance.
+In this particular case we are only interested in the return value kutoka the final call to ``start_call`` so we don't have much configuration to do.
 Let's assume the object it returns is 'file-like', so we'll ensure that our response object uses the builtin :func:`open` as its ``spec``.